 Mosaic

-The Peace Mosaic was created as a 50th Anniversary Commemorative Art Piece to honor the 50 years of Peace Congregation’s ministry in the San Ramon Valley.
-We wanted something that would be significant, beautiful and a Community-Building experience.
-We hoped to capture a sense of the spirit and history of Peace and convey a compelling vision of what our future could become.
-2007 became the Year of the Mosaic!
+The Peace Mosaic was created as a 50th Anniversary Commemorative Art Piece to honor our congregation’s ministry in the San Ramon Valley.
+We desired to convey the spirit of Peace and a compelling vision of what our future could become.

 The Mosaic was Dedicated on April 6.
 2008.
 Funds were raised from friends of Peace, art lovers and interfaith advocates from literally all around the country.
 A Dedication Book contains the names of all the loved ones in whose names gifts were given by donors.